 Technological Barriers Affecting Bloggers & Small Entrepreneurs

 For example, let’s assume someone wants to be able to sell courses online.
 He/she needs to gather ideas and decide upon what to actually teach.
-After that, he/she needs to create a whole syllabus and exercises.
+After that, he/she needs to create a detailed syllabus and hence modular contents.
 And eventually packaging the whole process into a digital experience – which should be meaningful and appealing to a targeted audience.

 To present their digital content & product, the person needs to have an online platform to be able to communicate to an audience and showcase their product.
-This involves all of the following processes:

 - Choose what is the right blogging (or e-commerce) platform to use – this involves you scratching your head and spending time to google here and there.
 You are most probably in a confused state of mind.